KTH-RPL/DynamicMap_Benchmark/README.md

 - `methods` : contains all the methods in the benchmark
 - `scripts/py/eval`: eval the result pcd compared with ground truth, get quantitative table
 - `scripts/py/data` : pre-process data before benchmark.
 We also directly provided all the dataset we tested in the map.
-We run this benchmark offline in computer, so we will extract only pcd files from custom rosbag/other data format [kitti, Argoverse2]
+We run this benchmark offline in computer, so we will extract only pcd files from custom rosbag/other data format [KITTI, Argoverse2]

 **Quick** try: